 Top teaching tips

-teaching and how to deal with student errors.
+Catriona ended the day by looking at language teaching and how to deal with student errors.
 She showed the Sixth Formers some of IH London’s teacher training videos which they loved.

-Catriona finished with a summary of top tips for different teaching areas (classroom management, dealing with student errors, teaching language and speaking activities), which the pupils made into posters to take back and display in their scho
+Catriona finished with a summary of top tips for different teaching areas (classroom management, dealing with student errors, teaching language and speaking activities), which the pupils made into posters to take back and display in their school.

 Putting language teaching skills into practice